 She said: Oh yes!
 I’m working Thanksgiving for 12 hours, and the day after.
 I don’t mind!
 I’m taking every hour I can.
 I’m making every dollar I can to help my family!

 Tears sprang to my eyes as I walked out of the store.
-Should a high school kid have to do that?
+Should a high school kid have to work so many hours?
 Maybe not.
-But how great that she can, and that she’s willing to.
+But how great that she can if she wants to, and that she’s willing to help her family.
 God bless her.

 On “Black Friday” I saw many families shopping together, circulars in hand, looking for particular deals.
 I did not see people acting crazy.
 I saw people trying to make a nice holiday for the people they love.

 I’m really tired of people making pronouncements about the evils of day-after-Thanksgiving-shopping.
 They often speak from a place of incredible privilege.
-I love my Kohls.
+I appreciate Kohls for its good prices.
 I love the salesclerks who are making a buck.
 I love the customers who are saving a buck.

 I think Jesus loves all of these people very much.